-As dog lovers, we all have our favorite breeds.
+As canine lovers, we all have our favorite dog breeds.
 Our preferences are usually guided by our upbringing or experiences with certain dogs – some of us may have happy memories of the Golden Retriever we owned as a child, or perhaps we’ve spent our adult lives around working breeds used in police work.
 We’ve all come to realize the amazing ways our canine friends can enhance our lives.

-Although we all have our favorites, determining which is the most popular breed of all is an extremely difficult task.
+Although we all have our favorites, determining which is the most popular dog breed of all is an extremely difficult task.
 The American Kennel Club recognized 192 breeds on its 2018 list of the most registered breeds in the United States, with the Labrador Retriever gaining the top spot (as it has every single year since 1991).

-But instead of limiting ourselves to just the U.S., what if we tried to find out the most popular dog breed in the entire world?
+But instead of limiting ourselves to just the U.S., what if we tried to find out the most popular dog breed in the world?

 We needed a way to gauge the popularity of breeds, looking at the world as a whole rather than just one individual nation.
 So, as many of us do, we turned to Google – Google Trends, that is.
 Google Trends allows you to compare the popularity of search terms against one another.
 In our case, we were able to find out which dog breed is the most searched for – and by this metric, the most popular – in the entire world.